Exciter (band): History

-The band played only one headlining show in Toronto, Canada in August 2007 thanks to an intense rehearsal and recording schedule involving a weekly 23-hour trek from NYC to Ottawa by Kenny Winter.
+The band played only one headlining show in Toronto, Canada in August 2007, thanks to an intense rehearsal and recording schedule involving a weekly 23-hour trek from New York City to Ottawa by Kenny Winter.

-Twice delayed in December 2007 and January 2008, the band's tenth album Thrash Speed Burn was released on February 22, 2008, in Europe, and on March 4, 2008, worldwide.
+Twice delayed in December 2007 and January 2008, the band's tenth album Thrash Speed Burn was released in February 2008 in Europe and in March 2008 worldwide.
 It has since garnered positive reviews from many a European fanzine.

-The band's first European show for the tour, with the current line-up, saw their debut at the Atarfe Vega Rock Festival in Granada, Spain.
+The band's first European show for the tour, with the then-current line-up, saw their debut at the Atarfe Vega Rock Festival in Granada, Spain.
 Coincidentally, it also marked Exciter's first-ever appearance on the Iberian Peninsula.

 In February 2014, it was announced on the band's official Facebook fan page that guitarist John Ricci had decided to leave the band, departing Exciter and leaving the band with no original members.
 In April 2014, Ricci began claiming that the retirement statement was false, however the former band members maintain that at the time of the press release, the information it contained was accurate.

 The original Exciter line-up reunited shortly after, playing their first European show on April 25, 2015, at Keep It True Festival and then in March 2015 at the Defenders of the Old Festival in New York.
 A reunion album was planned for 2019, but remained in question after the departure of John Ricci.
-In October 2018, Daniel Dekay was announced as the replacement for John Ricci.
-The band is expected to release their first album in over a decade in 2023.
+In October 2018, Daniel Dekay was announced as the replacement for Ricci.
+The band also has a new album in the works.

+Influences

+Exciter's musical influences include AC/DC, Black Sabbath, Deep Purple, Grand Funk Railroad, Iron Maiden, Jethro Tull, Judas Priest, Motörhead, Rush and Scorpions.